Current density induced by a cosmic string in de Sitter spacetime in the presence of two flat boundaries: Conclusions

 The analysis of the VEV of azimuthal current in the region between the plates, has been developed in subsection \ref{CD-two-plates}.
 The complete expression for this VEV is given in \eqref{CDInt3}, combined with \eqref{v_variable_1} and \eqref{v_variable_2}.
 Some limiting cases for this contribution has have been analyzed.
 For a conformal coupled massless scalar field case, the VEV takes a simpler form given by \eqref{Conformal-two-plates}.
 In the asymptotic limit of large values of the distance between the plates, $\tilde{a}=|a_1-a_2|\gg r,|z-a_j|$, it decays with the inverse of $(\tilde{a}/\eta)^{D+2-2\nu}$as shown in \eqref{Limit_a_large}.
 For large distances from the string and considering fixed distances from the plates, $r\gg \eta,|z-a_j|$, the corresponding asymptotic formula is present in \eqref{Limit-large-r} and shows that the VEV induced in the region between the plates decays as $1/r_p^{D-2+2\nu}$.
 The Minkowskian limit has been also analyzed for this contribution and it is presented in \eqref{Two-plates-Mink}.
-The behavior of the VEV of the azimuthal current density in this region, as function of the proper distance from the string, $r_p$, (left panel) and the plate $z_p$ (right panel), considering Dirichlet and Neumann boundary conditions with different values of $q$, are exhibited in Fig. \ref{fig2}.
+The behavior of the VEV of the azimuthal current density in this region, as function of the proper distance from the string, $r_p$, considering Dirichlet and Neumann boundary conditions with different values of $q$, are exhibited in Fig. \ref{fig2}.
+In the same region, in Fig. \ref{fig3} we have plotted the behavior of the azimuthal current density the proper distance from the plates, $z_p$, considering also the same boundary conditions and different values of $q$.
 Like in the previous graphs, the plots confirm the analytical asymptotic behaviors.

+To finish this paper we want to say that in our analysis we have considered the spacetime fixed.
+In this sense we have quantized only the matter field.
+Here, the charged bosonic field.
+The induced azimuthal current can be considered as the source in the semiclassical formulation of the Maxwell equations.
+By its turn, the energy density present in the corresponding electromagnetic field can also be considered as source in the Einstein equation in a back-reaction approach, providing corrections on the metric tensor of spacetime background.
+The calculations of these corrections correspond in fact a hard work that can be developed in new project.